Ransomware. What you should know and how to protect yourself

 Colonial Pipeline suffers cyberattack through VPN

 We can’t forget the recent attack on the Colonial Pipeline that caused gas shortages and increased prices temporarily on the East Coast.
+If you detect advanced persistent threats, you can check it out here!
 They used a Virtual Private Network (VPN), that was no longer being used but active, to access the systems.
 As the story goes, the password on that account appeared in the Dark Web meaning that the previous user may have used that same password on another account therefore compromising its use everywhere.
 In the end, Colonial ended up paying the hackers the $4.4 million to save their network.
 Bloomberg wrote an extensive article on this attack.

 City of Atlanta suffers same type of cyberattack as the City of Tulsa in 2018.